Ovary: Clinical significance

+Ovarian diseases can be classified as endocrine disorders or as a disorders of the reproductive system.
+Ovarian diseases include ovarian tumors such as ovarian germ cell tumors, ovarian cancers, and different types of ovarian cyst.
+Other ovarian disorders include inflammation (oophoritis), diminished functional activity (hypogonadism), failure to ovulate (annovulation), and twisting (ovarian torsion), or rupture (apoplexy) of the ovary.
+The ovaries may be affected by the growth of endometrial-like tissue on them (endometriosis).

-If the egg fails to release from the follicle in the ovary an ovarian cyst may form.
+If the egg fails to release from the follicle in the ovary, an ovarian cyst may form.
 Small ovarian cysts are common in healthy women.
-Some women have more follicles than usual (polycystic ovary syndrome), which inhibits the follicles to grow normally and this will cause cycle irregularities.
+Some women have more follicles than usual caused by a hormonal disorder (polyendocrine metabolic ovarian syndrome), which inhibits the follicles from growing normally, and this will cause cycle irregularities.